mcrio/Mcrio.AspNetCore.Identity.On.RavenDb/Readme.md

 - Support for [[PersonalData]](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.personaldataattribute?view=aspnetcore-5.0)
   attribute in terms of DB level encryption of properties annotated with the `[PersonalData]` attribute.
+- There is no implementation of the `UserOnly` store.
+If required use the provided user and roles stores and ignore roles related functionality.

 ## Getting Started